FIWARE-Ops/marinera/documentation/GETTING_STARTED.md

 ### 1. Fork the repo

 To build and configure the platform using the [GitOps-Pattern](https://www.gitops.tech/), you should fork this repository to your own git.
 On [github](github.com), follow the [fork-a-repo tutorial](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-For other git-installations, see the corresponding documentation
+For other git-installations, see the corresponding documentation.
+Now you can git-clone your own fork.

 ### 2. Decide which FIWARE applications to deploy